-There is a hidden, undocumented feature located within the iRacing app.ini file (Documents\iRacing\app.ini).
+There is an undocumented feature located within the iRacing app.ini file (Documents\iRacing\app.ini).
 This feature is called “DriverRotateHead”.
 The DriverRotateHead setting enables a type of “yaw” effect.
 By setting it to the correct value, you can more accurately observe the behavior of your race car as the front or rear drift or slide.

 The setting locks your view from the cockpit to the car’s direction of travel so that, when the car is sliding, even a little bit, you will observe its movements more accurately.
 It’s important to adjust DriverRotateHead to the level that feels most comfortable to you.
 Some people are accustomed to the default setting of zero and won’t feel comfortable with anything else.
 If you’ve never changed it from the default setting, it might take some getting used to.
 You should start with a low setting and increase it a little at a time until you find what works best for you.